geekyprince/family-challenge/README.md

 # Usage

-The Family Hierarchy data is present in the FamilyData.txt
+The initial Family Hierarchy data is present in the FamilyData.txt

 There are no hardcoded values inside the program :)

 1)Child can be added through mother already in the family.
-2)Name of relatives can be retrived by provide name of person and relationship to retrieve
+2)Name of relatives can be retrived by provided name of person and relationship to retrieve

 <ul>
 <li>